-Or you restored the device to factory mode via iTunes because your iPhone was disabled?
+So, your iPhone just self-destructed and reset itself saying that you had entered the wrong passcode too many times?
+Or did you restore the device to factory mode because your iPhone was disabled?
 Whatever the cause is, one of the main consequences is that all your data got erased.

 The question is — does that mean all your photos, videos, notes, etc. are lost for good?
+Not necessarily.

 In this article, I’m going to show you how to restore your lost iPhone data due to failed passcode attempts.